 - At least one year of foreign language study

 - At least one course in linguistics (this can be waived under certain circumstances)

 - A one-page "statement of purpose" should also be uploaded as part of your application materials.
 In the statement, explain what has led you to the study of linguistics, what about human language interests you and what you would like to do upon completion of this degree

 - For foreign applicants, TOEFL scores (or scores from an acceptable alternate) from a test taken within the last two years

 - Note: GRE scores and recommendation letters are not required.
 However, if you have them and would like to submit them, you may do so.
 Writing samples are not required

-For more information, contact the graduate director, Professor Ljiljana Progovac.
+For more information or assistance with applying, contact the graduate director, Professor Ljiljana Progovac.